NikolaBaikushev/react-app/README.md

 # React Application

 ## Description
-This is a React application showcasing the usage of Context API and Redux with RTK and RTK Query.
+This is a React application demonstrating the use of the Context API and Redux with RTK and RTK Query.

-The application has two main data routes - **Quotes** and **Products**.
-The `/products` route is the more extensive one.
+The app has two main data routes — Quotes and Products.
+The `/products` route is the more comprehensive one.

 ### Application Details
 #### Tech Stack
-- React + Vite + Redux + Redux Toolkit
+- React + Vite + Redux Toolkit
 - TailwindCSS
 - DaisyUI
 - Lucide Icons